Affordable Marketing Solutions for Small Business Owners

 Conversion tracking

-Highly targeted campaigns often outperform large awareness campaigns.
+Highly targeted campaigns often outperform broad awareness campaigns.

 For franchise brands, campaigns should also be segmented by territory so each location receives accurate performance tracking.